We are located at 1580 West San Bernardino Rd Unit D, Covina Ca 91722.

 The Love of Motorcycles

-Bash also has a love for motorcycles, specifically Harley Davidson cruisers and is a member of The Deserted Military Motorcycle Club.
+Bash also has a love for motorcycles, specifically Harley Davidson cruisers and is a member of The Deserted Military Motorcycle Club as a Road Captain.
 TDMMC is a club formed of Veterans and Patriots who gather monthly for good times, long/short rides and spend time organizing events to help Veterans who may be homeless or deserted from friends and family, deserted children and battered women.
 Hence the name The Deserted - Military M/C. Bash is proud to be a Patriot who loves to have the opportunity to serve those who served our country.

 The Helping Hands